 5. I will permit the CCBFF to use all names and stills involved with my film/video (at least one print-quality version provided upon request) for promotional purposes.

 6. My film is NOT available for public viewing anywhere in person or on the internet

 The following will apply for all film/video submissions:

-4. CCBFF will not return any DVD screening copy submissions.
+3. CCBFF will not return any materials submitted - whether physical or digital submissions.